 (E) Where the housing provider seeks an exemption under subsection (a) of this section for the housing accommodation, the date on which each unit first became exempt, and the rent charged for the period of tenancy immediately preceding the first exemption.

-(4)(A) No penalties shall be assessed against a housing provider who registers a housing accommodation under this section within 240 days after October 30, 2018, for failure to previously register the housing accommodation.
+(4)(A) No penalties for failure to previously register the housing accommodation shall be assessed against a housing provider who registers a housing accommodation under this section within 90 days after completion of the publicly accessible rent control housing database created pursuant to § 42-3502.03c.

-(B)(i) Beginning 241 days after October 30, 2018, a housing provider, other than the federal government, who fails to register a housing accommodation under this section shall pay a penalty of $100 per unit to the District government.
+(B)(i) Beginning 91 days after completion of the publicly accessible rent control housing database created pursuant to § 42-3502.03c, a housing provider, other than the federal government, who fails to register a housing accommodation under this section shall pay a penalty of $100 per unit to the District government.
 The penalty shall be deposited into the Rental Housing Registration Fund established by [§ 42-3502.03e].